66,395 bells

 8. I enter the code and I get my peach.

-If the code I gave you works then you go online and hit the button that says Code Worked.
+If the code I gave you works, then you go online and hit the button that says Code Worked.
 If it didn't work you hit Code Failed and I have to get you a new code.
-When we are both done and have received our items the option to leave feedback appears.
+When we are both done and have received our items, the option to leave feedback appears.

 Other notes:

-• Please see the thread "Non-tradeable items" on the AC:GC Trading Board.
+• Please see the thread "Non tradeable items" on the AC:GC Trading Board.

 • There is a glitch in Animal Crossing where, if you use the backspace while you are entering your character's name for the first time on the train, it will add a space to the beginning of you name.
 Make certain that if there is a space in front of your character's name on AC that there is a space in front of the name on ACC as well.

-• When you confirm a code by clicking "code worked" the code disappears from the website.
+• When you confirm a code by clicking "code worked", the code disappears from the website.
 It's a good idea to write them down if you'll want to use them again.
-You can use codes over and over again which is helpful when you’re trying to plant foreign fruit in your town.
+You can use codes over and over again, which is helpful when you’re trying to plant foreign fruit in your town.

 • When you order an item from Nook for a trade he has to mail it to you.
-If you exit the game and return and it will be in your mailbox when you get back.
+If you exit the game and return, it will be in your mailbox when you get back.
 The same goes for traveling, the present will be there when you return from your trip.

 Universal Codes:

 A UC is a code that will work for any player in any town, unlike the regular legitimate codes that only work for one person.
 Some people consider the use of UCs to be cheating.
 If you want to use UCs then you will have to find another site to get them, and there are many to choose from.
 They aren't allowed on this site because it undermines the awesome trading system we have.
-The only UCs on the site are the ones at the top of the AC Game Board for otherwise unattainable items.
+The only UCs avaliable on the site are the ones at the top of the AC Game Board for otherwise unattainable items.

 » Can I just make a trade using the Trading Forum instead of trying to learn the Trading Post?